 '''

-[ ]: from datasets import load_dataset

-load our data

-dataset = load_dataset("ag_news")

-get the index to label mapping

-labels = dataset["test"].features["label"].names

-[10]: import pandas as pd

 quick look at our data

 with pd.option_context('display.max_colwidth', None):

 display(dataset["test"].to_pandas().head())

+\rightarrow

+ب

+ц

 text \

 0

-Fears for T.
+Fears for T

-→N pension after talks Unions representing workers at Turner
+\rightarrowN pension after talks Unions representing workers at Turner

+Newall say they are

-→'disappointed' after talks with stricken parent firm Federal Mogul.
+\rightarrow 'disappointed' after talks with stricken parent firm Federal Mogul.

 1 The Race is On: Second Private Team Sets Launch Date for Human Spaceflight (SPACE.

-→com) SPACE.com - TORONTO, Canada -- A second\team of rocketeers competing for the #36;
+→com) SPACE.com - TORONTO, Canada -- A second\team of rocketeers competingcoffencesther next 36ce)

 →10 million Ansari X Prize, a contest for\privately funded suborbital space flight, has

 →officially announced the first\launch date for its manned rocket.

-Ky.
-Company Wins Grant

-→to Study Peptides (AP) AP - A company founded by a chemistry researcher at the

-→University of Louisville won a grant to develop a method of producing better peptides,

-which are short chains of amino acids, the building blocks of proteins.

-Prediction Unit Helps Forecast Wildfires (AP) AP - It's barely dawn when Mike.

-→Fitzpatrick starts his shift with a blur of colorful maps, figures and endless charts,

-⇒but already he knows what the day will bring.
-Lightning will strike in places he

-→expects.
+108

+Chapter 4.
+Community

+'''

+2 Ky.
+Company Wins Grant →to Study Peptides (AP) AP - A company founded by a chemistry researcher at the -University of Louisville won a grant to develop a method of producing better peptides, \rightarrow which are short chains of amino acids, the building blocks of proteins.
+3 Prediction Unit Helps Forecast Wildfires (AP) AP - It's barely dawn when Mike. \rightarrow Fitzpatrick starts his shift with a blur of colorful maps, figures and endless charts, \rightarrow but already he knows what the day will bring.
+Lightning will strike in places he -expects.
 Winds will pick up, moist places will dry and flames will roar.

-4

-Calif.
-Aims to Limit Farm-Related Smog (AP) AP - Southern California's

-→smog-fighting agency went after emissions of the bovine variety Friday, adopting the

-→nation's first rules to reduce air pollution from dairy cow manure.
+4 Calif.
+Aims to Limit Farm-Related Smog (AP) AP - Southern California's \rightarrow smog-fighting agency went after emissions of the bovine variety Friday, adopting the --nation's first rules to reduce air pollution from dairy cow manure. label 0 2 3 1 2 3 3 3

-label

-0

-2

-1

-3

-3

-2

-3

-3

-'''